sdcondon/FlUnit/docs/roadmap.md

 Proper issue tracking would be overkill, so just a bullet list to organise my thoughts:

-- I'm starting to think about **v1.2** now, driven purely by things that annoy me in my own usage of this framework. v1.2 is likely to include:
+- I'm starting to (gradually) work on **v1.3** now, driven purely by things that annoy me in my own usage of this framework. v1.2 is likely to include:
   - Configurability:
     - Take a look at configurability of test execution strategy in general (should different cases be different "Tests" and so on)
     - Test case labelling is annoying at the mo.
-Support custom test case labelling.
-Could be via support in IAssertion for format strings specified in config?
-But honestly thinking that was a mistake.
-Second param to "When" builder methods maybe..
-The goal is to make it easy to produce really good result labels.
+Better support for custom test case labelling.
 - On the to-do list for later:
   - Configurability:
     - Of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
 Look at achieving greater accuracy in durations in the vstest adapter.
 Now that I realise you can record duration separately to start and end time.
 I could pause the the duration timing while doing framework-y things..